BraneShop/BraneShop.github.io/src/showreel/Estimating travel time without roads.md

 Again, a neat idea applied well.
 In this paper they suppose that, in fact, we don't need detailed road networks to do reasonably well at estimating travel time.
-We just need to get a vague feeling for the kinds of areas we'll be travelling though (i.e. city, country, park, urban, etc).
+We just need to get a vague feeling for the kinds of areas we'll be travelling though (i.e. highway, commercial, residential, country, park, urban, etc).
 They make these ideas precise and get some great results!